 Instructions

-- In a small mixing bowl, whisk the flax meal with lukewarm water.
-Set aside for 10 minutes or until it forms a egg-like texture.
+- In a small mixing bowl, make the flax egg.
+Whisk the flax meal with lukewarm water.
+Set aside for 10 minutes or until it forms an egg-like texture.

-- In a large mixing bowl, whisk together the pumpkin puree, flax eggs, maple syrup, melted coconut oil, and vanilla extract.
+- In another large mixing bowl, whisk together the pumpkin puree, flax egg, brown sugar, maple syrup, melted coconut oil, almond milk mixture from before, and vanilla extract.
 Set aside.

-- In another bowl, combine oat flour, almond flour, brown sugar, baking powder, ground cinnamon, ground nutmeg, and chocolate chips.
+- In another bowl, combine gluten-free flour, almond flour, baking soda, baking powder, ground cinnamon, ground nutmeg, allspice, and salt.

 - Pour the wet ingredients into the dry ingredients and combine until it forms a consistent batter.

-- Bake for about 50-55 minutes.
-You can cover the pan with a piece of foil after 25 minutes to prevent the top of the bread from burning or getting too dark.
+- Bake for about 50-65 minutes.
+You can cover the pan with a piece of foil after 25 minutes to prevent the top of the pumpkin bread from darkening too fast.

 - Remove from the oven, cool down 10 minutes in the pan, then lift the parchment paper to lift the pumpkin bread from the pan and transfer to a cooling rack.